 DB-Engines’ latest usage stats dated by November 2021 show that Elasticsearch came top in the rating of database management systems by a landslide.

-Search is a very important and widely used feature of Liferay development.
+Search is a very important and widely used feature of Liferay application development.
 Liferay is a prominent Digital Experience Platform adopted by enterprises across the world that goes beyond building a traditional portal and corporate site with its customer engagement advancements.

 Open source and simple by tech realization, Liferay has got a robust business set.
 Learn more about how it can boost enterprise performance from a content management perspective.